 This letter is for you.
 As you count down the days until your wedding day, make arrangements, order deserts, craft your flowers, pick out colors, and send out invitations enjoy every minute of it.
 You will at times “freak out” or “melt down” during this process because you just want it to be perfect.
 Let me tell you something – no matter freaking what it will be perfect.

-it will be you marring your best friend and that is all that matters. that makes it perfect. i honestly believe that if you are marring the right person, you will be blind to all the imperfections in the wedding. i am sure i had some things go wrong but all i remember was celebrating with the love of my life. and you will glow. i know that. and glowing makes pictures radiant – so does ancient viking ruins so you will be golden your wedding day.
+It will be you marring your best friend and that is all that matters!
+That makes it perfect.
+I honestly believe that if you are marring the right person, you will be blind to all the imperfections in the wedding.
+I am sure I had some things go “wrong” but all I remember was celebrating with the love of my life.

-it became a trust issue because even if bruce said he would do the dishes i still wanted to so he wouldn’t have to. or he would say let’s just eat cereal tonight and i would think he was disappointed i worked late and was too tired to make anything real.
-BELIVE the best in your husband. he really does want to help you through life. you are help mates. and he will honestly eat anything – he in fact would probably prefer Captain Crunch Berries every now and then!
+It became a trust issue because even if Bruce said he would do the dishes I still wanted to so he wouldn’t have to or he would say let’s just eat cereal tonight and I would think he was disappointed I worked late and was too tired to make anything real.
+Believe the best in your husband.
+He really does want to help you through life.
+You are help mates. and he will honestly eat anything – he in fact would probably prefer Captain Crunch Berries every now and then!

-keep the Lord your number one priority and he will carry your load.
-His burden is light. perfection’s is heavy. and the Lord will guide you. and the Lord will help you love Henning well. and the Lord will help you prioritize. and the Lord will shine through you.
+Keep the Lord your number one priority and he will carry your load.
+His burden is light, perfection’s is heavy.
+The Lord will guide you, help you love your husband well, help you prioritize, and shine through you.

 I love you and let’s figure out this wife life together!
 One not of seeking for perfection but of seeking the one who is Perfect, our holy and blameless Savior!